Fluffy9/HarbergerTaxUI/src/assets/custom/docs/Section4/Cases/Case2.md

-You are incentivised to set your price above your true valuation.
-This is the optimal outcome to maximise Total welfare.
+When the Tax Rate is lower than the Turnover Rate, Josh is incentivised to set his SAV above his true valuation.
+At this point we maximise total welfare, balancing allocative and investment efficiency.